 ‘Too cold and too wet’ is the general summary for Germany in 2014.
-Yields were higher than the much smaller preceding vintage, though quality is largely unremarkable.
-It was a vintage better for Qualitätswein than Prädikatswein.
+Yields were higher than the much smaller preceding vintage, but quality is surmised as 'good, bad and ugly' by Michael Schmidt, with the proviso that the better producers are inevitably the better performers.

 A chill spring and fine, mild summer gave way to wet weather in September and October which proved many producers’ undoing.
 Astute vineyard management was essential to coax grapes to ripeness and avoid rot.
 Low yields and fair quality across the board.